spham395/05-Python-Programming/chapter5/object-oriented/oop-terminology-review.md

 **Object**

-* Everything in Python is an object.
+* Any data with state \(attributes or value, etc...\) and defined behavior \(methods or functions, etc...\).
 An object can be assigned to a variable or passed into a function as a argument.
-It's a unique data structure that's defined by it's class.
-Any data with state \(attributes or value\) and defined behavior \(methods\).
+It's a unique data structure that's defined by it's type or class, etc... **Everything **in Python is an object.

 **Operator Overloading**